CrunchyData/crunchy-katacoda/postgis/load_data/05-textfiles.md

 command in `psql`, you can definitely also use it to load spatial data when appropriate.

-In this environment, we have a `cities15000.txt` from the [Geonames database](https://download.geonames.org/export/dump/).
+In this environment, we have a `cities15000.txt` file from the [Geonames database](https://download.geonames.org/export/dump/).
  This file contains cities with a population > 15000 or capitals (ca 25.000), and has columns for `longitude` and `latitude`.

-In this exercise, we'll create a new table with a calculated geometry column.
+For this exercise, we'll create a new table with a calculated geometry column.
 (This feature is also referred to as [Generated Columns](https://www.postgresql.org/docs/current/ddl-generated-columns.html) and is only available for Postgres version 12+.)
 When we import the data into this table, the geometry column will automatically